jotpowers/Hobbies/Intubation-Box/README.md

 1. Cut off the correct side of the front.
 In my first version I had both front and back up towards the middle of the diagram.
 The result was I cut off the fingered portion of the front, and endedup with two smooth sides.
 Oops.
 Don't do that.
 You want to make sure you have a fingered side and a flat side.
 2. On the sides I forgot to remove one of the fingers.
 It's visible in a picture I'm sure I'll add later, but because the front is partial you don't need one of the fingers.
 3. Create a paper "score" mark on all of these pieces.
 In order to glue these all together you need to remove about an 3cm of paper from the edge so that it's not soaking up the adhesive.
 Now, you can do that by hand, but you have a laser right there, so just try to figure out a setting that cuts the paper but does not score the acrylic.
 Good luck with that.
-4. Ok, it's not on the diagram, but make sure when you do the laser score on the sides, you "mirror" one of the pieces.
+4. Ok, it's not its own number on the diagram, but make sure when you do the laser score on the sides, you "mirror" one of the pieces.
 In other words, the score needs to be on the inside of both of the sides.
 If you make them the same, you'll end up with the score on the wrong side of the sheet when you assemble.

 ![Version 1 box problems](images/finished-box-v1.jpg)